hapijs/hapi/API.md

       Redundant when `'iron'` encoding is used.
 Options are:
         - `integrity` - algorithm options.
 Defaults to [`require('iron').defaults.integrity`](https://github.com/hueniverse/iron#options).
-        - `password` - password used for HMAC key generation.
+        - `password` - password used for HMAC key generation (must be at least 32 characters long).
-    - `password` - password used for `'iron'` encoding.
+    - `password` - password used for `'iron'` encoding (must be at least 32 characters long).
     - `iron` - options for `'iron'` encoding.
 Defaults to [`require('iron').defaults`](https://github.com/hueniverse/iron#options).
     - `ignoreErrors` - if `false`, errors are ignored and treated as missing cookies.